Thursday, May 14, 2020

 Regardless, where did that leave HOP and their progression?
 It freed up a lane and presented the perfect opportunity for DJ Lethal to fully come into his own as a producer.
 Even though every track on that was co-credited to E, I somehow don't believe that he applied any production techniques beyond bouncing ideas back & forth with Lee.
 Maybe that entitles one to receive a co-production credit, I don't know.
 Anyways, the more glaring change is to the lyrical input, as D's appearances are limited to just two times on the entire album, while E brings in a mentor from his past in Mark Richardson aka Mikal Safiyullah aka Divine Styler and underground reggae stalwart Cokni O'Dire, both comprising the member of Scheme Team, as backup for the lyrical undertakings on the joints him & Lee were prepping for the next album, with the three MCs forming a pseudo-collective called the Killa Rhyme Klik, along with a continuation of the links back to NY that HOP established on their previous album, Same As It Ever Was.
 So instead of a Diamond D, they bring in Sadat X of Brand Nubian & the late great Guru.

 Story time: I found out that Guru RIP was a co-founder of the ageless Gang Starr long after GTA3 introduced me to his acting chops.
 And while the boom bap pedigree of the Chain & the Star speaks for itself, I was actually first exposed to Guru's lyrics through the Fed Up Remix, the very first record I heard from HOP's eventual third opus, Truth Crushed To Earth Shall Rise Again.
 (That right there is a long-ass name, kinfolk.
-I don't give an armadillo zombie's anus if it's a quote from William Cullen Bryant, that sentiment could've been relayed in a more concise way.
+I don't give a zombie armadillo's anus if it's a quote from William Cullen Bryant, that sentiment could've been relayed in a more concise way.
 Straight up.)
 And not just the album version, but the video version of the Fed Up Remix.
 Remember, this was still the early Youtube days so that was my only venue of discovering these joints for the first time.
 And man, when I heard Guru I lost my ever-loving mind.
 Dude had it all: Charisma, bars, imagery, wordplay.
 All within the span of his first verse.
 I'll talk more about this in the review.
 Back on topic.

 The fact that the only songs that got the video treatment were the Fed Up versions speaks volumes to the fact that E, D & Lee weren't actually at a healthy place regarding their dynamic as HOP, as according to E, the trio broke up at the actual record release party for Truth Crushed To Earth Shall Rise Again (Told y'all.
 Unnecessarily long.)
 It's truly a shame because that flattened any further attempt to push the record, which of course led to this album selling jack squat.
 Even if it did get that push from Tommy Ain't My Motherfucking Boy, however, would that have made any difference?
 Was this album worthy of a push in the first place?